Anomaly - Against Odds

 To his surprise, that girl turned out to be his childhood bride.

+One day, Falguni, who was heavily pregnant, was taking lunch for her husband to the fields, for which she needed to climb the mountain in the scorching heat.
 Unfortunately, Falguni's foot slipped and she fell down from the mountain, while hungry Dashrath was waiting for the food.
 Then someone from the village alerted Dashrath that his wife had fallen off the mountain.
 Dashrath ran into panic and took his blood-splattered wife to the nearest hospital - 70 kms away, where she was declared brought dead, but she gave birth to a baby girl.

 The heart-broken Dashrath, who loved his wife more than anything else in the world, began cursing the huge mountain and vowed to bring it down to break its ego.